AliAlkadhim/LFI_HEP/README.md

 # Pivotal Likelihood-free Inference for Particle Physics

-There is a tutorial-based jupyter-book website for this book on https://alialkadhim.github.io/LFI_HEP/ , please go there for a heuristic understanding!
+There is a tutorial-based jupyter-book website for this book on https://alialkadhim.github.io/LFI_HEP/ (under construction), please go there for a heuristic understanding!